 I am yet to take a call on whether to paddle this section to prevent unwanted illness due to contact with the highly polluted water.
 On the other hand, paddling this stretch will hopefully further raise awareness about the state of the river in this geography, hopefully reaching out to the people living on her banks to take some measures to revive the river from the “dead” state that she has been confined to.
 In an around Delhi through which she flows, she is called a sewage drain and not a river.
 This is the sad state that the River Goddess has been transformed to.

-By the way, another name of the Yamuna is Yami.
+Another name of the Yamuna is Yami.
 That is because she is considered the sister of Yama, the God of Death.
 With the impending death of the Yamuna, I hope that Yama does not get so angry, that he ends up venting his wrath on the residents who live on his sister’s banks, and who have systematically killed her.
 We cannot allow that to happen to one of India’s holiest and oldest rivers.

 The main tributaries of the Yamuna are Tons, Hindon, Ken, Chambal, Sindh and Susur Khaderi, rivers that historically fed the Yamuna and today have almost turned into drains.
 Some of the larger cities that lie on her banks are Dehradun, Paonta Sahib, Tajewala, Baghpat, Delhi, Noida, Mathura, Agra, Firozabad, Etawah, Kalpi, Hamirpur, and Allahabad.
 After Hathni Kund Barrage where the expedition commences, there will be six more barrages that the slow boat will have to portage around … Tajewala Barrage, Wazirabad Barrage, ITO Barrage, Okhla Barrage, New Okhla Barrage, Palla Barrage and Gokul Barrage.